Depression & Anxiety

 It's normal to feel sad or anxious sometimes, yet college life poses so many new challenges that it is not uncommon for students to experience more significant episodes of depression or anxiety.
 Roommate conflicts, academic stress, relationship problems, financial stress, and adjustment issues are just some of the things that can contribute to feeling depressed or anxious.
 Seeking help is a healthy response in such situations.

 Often, talking with a trusted friend, family member, or mentor can bring relief or help you put things in perspective.
 Other times, it helps to talk with a mental health professional.
-CAPS offers individual and group counseling, and psychiatric services.
+Our counselors offer individual and group counseling, and psychiatric services.

 Some students come to Cornell having already faced depression, anxiety, or other mental health concerns.
-CAPS can also provide follow-up services and referrals for these students.
+Our counselors can also provide follow-up services and referrals for these students.